 Fly north to the buzzing metropolis that is Buenos Aires.
 Known as the ‘Paris of the Americas’, Buenos Aires is a vibrant city full of life.
 Visit the districts of La Boca, Recoleta, and San Telmo or catch a tango show at one of the many famous tanguerías.
 Wander the pedestrian walkways and see some dancing in the streets.
 Whatever you do, Buenos Aires is sure to leave lasting memories.
+Buenos Aires is a wonderful city to explore on your own - we recommend you book post nights for after your tour to truly be able to get the most out of the city.
 The capital city of Argentina, Buenos Aires is the ultimate cosmopolitan city.
 Nearly 40 per cent of Argentina's 33 million citizens live in Greater Buenos Aires, and the Porteños are justifiably proud of their home.
 The city is comprised of a number of distinct neighbourhoods, some of which have become top tourist draws.
 For many, the highlight of their time in the capital is a visit to San Telmo for the weekend antiques market and street artistís displays.
 La Boca was originally settled by the successive waves of immigrants that contribute to the capital's unique character.
 Its brightly coloured walls and buildings draw Porteños and tourists alike, and it is here that the world-class football team, Boca Juniors, plies its trade.
 A Sunday afternoon match at the fabled Bombonera is not to be missed.
 Posh Recoleta, with its cafes, museums and cemetery, is a pleasant place to spend an afternoon.
 During colonial days Buenos Aires was the seat of the Viceroy of La Plata.
 Almost completely rebuilt since the turn of the century, the heart of the city is the Plaza de Mayo, with the historic Cabildo (Town Hall), where the Independence movement was first planned, the Casa Rosada (Government Palace) and the Cathedral where San Martín, the father of Argentine independence, is buried.
 When you are done exploring, settle your weary feet and enjoy a drink in one of the many sidewalk cafes and restaurants and you will begin to understand the contemplative Argentine way of life.
 And since Buenos Aires will be your last chance to try the succulent bife and parrilladas, dig in and enjoy!
 Day 7 Travel: Bariloche to Buenos Aires Approximate distance: 1640 Km Approximate flight time: 1.5 hours